maxichalbaud/WeRove/README.md

 You can also just look for recommendations in a specific location without being matched with anyone (we use the same algorithm for this, it's user-based and not recommendation-based).

+You can watch a live demo here: https://www.youtube.com/watch?v=3SsOzX34TPc&feature=youtu.be&t=1622

 ## Tech specs

 The chat is built using Action Cable.